 Jennifer L. Dean is a partner and vice-chair of the firm's Intellectual Property Practice Group, and the chair of Drinker Biddle's Trademarks practice team.
 The World Trademark Review 1000 survey has described Jennifer as the “smart, fast and practical” chair of a “proactive, extremely knowledgeable and timing-sensitive” group that provides “incomparably good” service.
-In addition, Managing Intellectual Property named Jennifer among the “Top 250 Women in IP,” and identified her as an “IP Star” in 2014-2016.
+In addition, Managing Intellectual Property has repeatedly named Jennifer among the “Top 250 Women in IP,” and identified her as an “IP Star” on numerous occasions.
 Jennifer's practice encompasses trademark clearance, registration and enforcement, focusing in particular on brand selection and management, and on litigation before the Trademark Trial and Appeal Board of the United States Patent and Trademark Office.
 She manages global trademark portfolios in fields ranging from soft drinks to reinsurance, and also advises clients on copyright and licensing issues.

 Our followers know that we get a little giddy at the prospect of registering trademarks.
 It’s almost as much fun as deep-fried Twinkies!
 (Um, make that “Twinkies® brand sponge cakes.”)
 So why are we posting about reasons NOT to register your mark?
 Well, although we love global brands, you may sometimes be better off skipping or delaying those new applications.
 Consider, for example, the following: